Marayong: Demographics

 The population of Marayong was 7,834 at the 2021 census.
 The median household income of $1,593 per week was a bit less than the national average.
 There were a substantial number of people born in India (14.1%) and the number of Catholics in Marayong (30.6%) was well above the national average.

+Maryong is ranked 16/100 in Australia by number and severity of crimes proportionate to population indicating a "moderately safe" suburb.
+The majority of crimes committed are Assault and related offences cases.